 This method is recommended when Windows doesn’t boot.

-Insert your Bootable USB Drive and boot your PC from it.
+Insert bootable USB Drive and boot your PC from it.
 It will start the Windows Installation setup.
-On the Windows installation Setup Window, you’ll get the “Repair your computer” option, click on that.
+On the Windows installation setup window, click the “Repair your computer” option.

 That’s it, This will Boot Windows in recovery mode.

 First of all, open the Windows 10’s settings, and then select Update & Security.
 Now go to the Recovery section, and under the Advanced startup, click the Restart now button.

 This will boot your computer in recovery mode where you can get troubleshoot related Advanced options.

 4. Start Recovery Mode using Start Menu’s Restart Option

 This is a quick way to start the recovery mode in Windows 10.
 There is a hidden feature inside the Start menu’s power button that lets you boot the PC in recovery mode.
 Let’s see where it is?

 - First of all, click the Start Menu, and then click the Power button.